flownative/openidconnect-neos/README.md

 ## Configuration

-This packages provies sane defaults for the configuration, suitable for Neos CMS.
+This packages provies sane defaults for most of the configuration, suitable for Neos CMS.

-Only the OIDC provider connection must be set up.
+The OIDC provider connection must be set up.
 The default configuration uses these environment variables:

 - `OIDC_DISCOVERY_URI`